borisstoqnov/netTransformer/iTopologyManager/topologyViewer/conf/bat/Readme_v.0.5.txt

-iTransformer is a Network Transformation Manager.
+netTransformer is a Network Transformation Manager.

 Version 0.5 provides a number of enhancements and critical bug fixes.